AnsonCMTang/ChatOva/README.md

   - Server type: Database Engine
   - Server name: Click on arrow -> Browse for more -> Database Engine -> Your server
   - Windows Authentication
+- Open *restore_database.sql* and choose a database name.
+Then run the file.
+- After running the file, refresh the *Databases* folder to see the new database.

 ### Visual Studio